 A Bespoke CMS is a tailored content management system built specifically for an organisations exact needs featuring functionality that is usually not seen or readily available with the free standard systems.

-Content Management Systems (CMS) have made it possible for all sorts of businesses to create websites with ease – no coding knowledge needed, and most are relatively intuitive.
+CMS's have made it possible for all sorts of businesses to create websites with ease – no coding knowledge needed, and most are relatively intuitive.
 Sites such as WordPress, Joomla and Drupal have revolutionised the way people create and manage websites, putting them in control of what was previously an experts-only area.

 However, there are limitations – and one size doesn’t always fit all.
 No matter how many options there may be, sometimes off-the-shelf content management systems simply fall short of offering you exactly what you require.
-In which case, a bespoke CMS could be just what you need.Flexible Functionality.
+In which case, a bespoke CMS could be just what you need.Specific Functionality.

 While open-source CMS systems are continually having new functionality added by a community of developers, none of the new additions may suit your business needs.
 And whenever something original does turn up, it probably won’t stay original for long, as other users will be implementing it into their websites.
-By contrast, a custom CMS is tailored towards your specific requirements, adding functionality for your specific operational needs.User-Friendly Updates.
+By contrast, a custom CMS is tailored towards your specific requirements, adding functionality for your specific operational needs and allows you to stay one step ahead of the curve.User-Friendly Updates.

 With an open-source CMS, general updates come along, and you have to take them, whether you like them or not.
 The updates may not suit your site, or even be necessary, but you’ll be stuck with them all the same.
 They may conflict with the existing code, slow the whole thing down or even bring it to a stop completely.
 With a bespoke CMS, your provider will manage your updates for you, but they certainly won’t force you into accepting updates that aren’t essential or helpful.Enhanced Security.